sidekiq-scheduler/sidekiq-scheduler/README.md

 Available options are:

     :schedule: <the schedule to be run>
-    :dynamic: <if true the schedule can be modified in runtime>
+    :dynamic: <if true the schedule can be modified in runtime [false by default]>
     :enabled: <enables scheduler if true [true by default]>
     :scheduler:
       :listened_queues_only: <push jobs whose queue is being listened by sidekiq [false by default]>